Dry Skin (cont.)

 What is the treatment for dry skin?

-The best treatment for dry skin is frequent, daily lubrication with an emollient (a substance that inhibits the evaporation of water).
-Because most dry skin is due to external causes, external treatments like creams and lotions can be applied and effectively control the skin breakout.
+The best treatment for dry skin is daily lubrication with an emollient (a substance that inhibits the evaporation of water).
+Because most dry skin is due to external causes, external treatments like creams and lotions can be applied and effectively control the skin problem.
 Often, dry skin can be improved by applying a bland over-the-counter moisturizer.
 Once other causes of dry skin have been ruled out, the main goals of treatments are to stop the itching, prevent loss of water, and restore skin hydration.